Transaction cost: Definition

-History of development
+History

-The idea that transactions form the basis of an economic thinking was introduced by the institutional economist John R. Commons (1931).
+The idea that transactions form the basis of an economic theory was introduced by the institutional economist John R. Commons in 1931.
 He said that:

-The term "transaction cost" is frequently thought to have been coined by Ronald Coase, who used it to develop a theoretical framework for predicting when certain economic tasks would be performed by firms, and when they would be performed on the market.
-However, the term is actually absent from his early work up to the 1970s.
-While he did not coin the specific term, Coase indeed discussed "costs of using the price mechanism" in his 1937 paper The Nature of the Firm, where he first discusses the concept of transaction costs.
-This is the first time that the concept of transaction costs has been introduced into the study of enterprises and market organizations, but "transaction cost" as a formal theory started in the late 1960s and early 1970s.
+The term "transaction cost" is frequently and mistakenly thought to have been coined by Ronald Coase, who used it to develop a theoretical framework for predicting when certain economic tasks would be performed by firms, and when they would be performed on the market.
+While he did not coin the specific term, Coase indeed discussed "costs of using the price mechanism" in his 1937 paper The Nature of the Firm, where he first discusses the concept of transaction costs, marking the first time that the concept of transaction costs was introduced into the study of enterprises and market organizations.
+The term "Transaction Costs" itself can be traced back to the monetary economics literature of the 1950s, and does not appear to have been consciously 'coined' by any particular individual.

+Transaction cost as a formal theory started in the late 1960s and early 1970s.
 And refers to the "Costs of Market Transactions" in his seminal work, The Problem of Social Cost (1960).
-The term "Transaction Costs" itself can instead be traced back to the monetary economics literature of the 1950s, and does not appear to have been consciously 'coined' by any particular individual.

 Arguably, transaction cost reasoning became most widely known through Oliver E. Williamson's Transaction Cost Economics.
 Today, transaction cost economics is used to explain a number of different behaviours.
-Often this involves considering as "transactions" not only the obvious cases of buying and selling, but also day-to-day emotional interactions, informal gift exchanges, etc. Oliver E. Williamson, one of the most cited social scientist at the turn of the century, was awarded the 2009 Nobel Memorial Prize in Economics.
+Often this involves considering as "transactions" not only the obvious cases of buying and selling, but also day-to-day emotional interactions and informal gift exchanges.
+Williamson was one of the most cited social scientists at the turn of the century, and was later awarded the 2009 Nobel Memorial Prize in Economics.

-According to Williamson, the determinants of transaction costs are frequency, specificity, uncertainty, limited rationality, and opportunistic behavior.

-At least two definitions of the phrase "transaction cost" are commonly used in literature.
-Transaction costs have been broadly defined by Steven N. S. Cheung as any costs that are not conceivable in a "Robinson Crusoe economy"—in other words, any costs that arise due to the existence of institutions.
-For Cheung, if the term "transaction costs" were not already so popular in economics literatures, they should more properly be called "institutional costs".
-But many economists seem to restrict the definition to exclude costs internal to an organization.
-The latter definition parallels Coase's early analysis of "costs of the price mechanism" and the origins of the term as a market trading fee.

-Starting with the broad definition, many economists then ask what kind of institutions (firms, markets, franchises, etc.) minimize the transaction costs of producing and distributing a particular good or service.
-Often these relationships are categorized by the kind of contract involved.
-This approach sometimes goes under the rubric of new institutional economics.

-Technologies associated with the Fourth Industrial Revolution such as, in particular, distributed ledger technology and blockchains are likely to reduce transaction costs comparatively to traditional forms of contracting.
+Technologies associated with the Fourth Industrial Revolution such as distributed ledger technology and blockchains may reduce transaction costs when compared to traditional forms of contracting.